KirylJazzSax/codeahead/README.md

-Sorry, at this moment I don't have time for to build front inside docker file :(
+Sorry, at this moment I don't have time to set building front inside docker file :(

 At this moment to make it work you have to edit .env file, set you ip.